dilawar/Others/README.md

-# Others
-Work for others
+Little help for fellow humans!